andrewchambers/bupstash/doc/man/bupstash-get.1.md

   remote repositories if ssh access is configured.
 If not specified, is set to `BUPSTASH_REPOSITORY`.

 * -k, --key KEY:
-  Primary key used to decrypt data and metadata.
+  Key that will be used to decrypt data and metadata.
 If not set, defaults to `BUPSTASH_KEY`.

 * --pick PATH: